We are confident that our Remote Learning Plan will allow us to fulfil our school vision of

 Only children of Key Workers and vulnerable students will remain in school.

-We distributed the laptops made available to us by the Government during summer 2020, as well as our own laptops for students in need.
+- We therefore distributed the laptops made available to us by the Government during summer 2020 and during the current academic year, as well as our own laptops for students in need.

 Expectations of Distance Learning (Whole year groups)